mytracontrol/mdf.js/packages/api/firehose/README.md

     - **Sequence**: Plugs that enable data entry in a sequential flow, where the pipeline requests data in specified quantities from the plug.
 Common for data storage systems such as databases.
     - **CreditFlow**: Continuous flow plugs that require a credit system to receive data.
 Common in data streaming systems that necessitate authorization to continue receiving data.
   - **Sink**:
     - **Tap**: Plugs that process data one unit at a time, meaning the pipeline calls the plug’s write method for a single data instance.
-Common in systems that support bulk operations.
+Common in systems that do not support bulk operations.
     - **Jet**: Plugs that handle data in batches, where the pipeline calls the plug’s write method with multiple data instances.
 Typical for systems enabling bulk processing.

 - **Jobs**: Jobs are instances that transport data and metadata through the pipeline.
 They manage the data flow between plugs, ensuring correct processing and pipeline state maintenance.
 Source plugs are notified when a job completes, allowing them to “acknowledge” data from the source system.
 Jobs can carry additional metadata or processing information, which plugs and strategies can utilize to make decisions or perform specific actions.